Operator algebras and conjugacy problem for the pseudo-Anosov automorphisms of a surface: Equivalent foliations are stably isomorphic

 \section{Equivalent foliations are stably isomorphic}

 Let ${\cal F}$ be a measured foliation on the surface $X$.
-We introduce an $AF$-algebra, ${\Bbb A}_{\cal F}$, of the foliation ${\cal F}$ the same way it was done in \S 1.G for the foliation ${\cal F}_{\phi}$.
+We introduce an AF $C^*$-algebra, ${\Bbb A}_{\cal F}$, corresponding to the foliation ${\cal F}$ as explained in item G of introduction (for the foliation ${\cal F}_{\phi}$).
 The goal of present section is the commutativity of the following diagram: